Herman Bottcher

 Lieutenant General Robert L. Eichelberger immediately promoted him from Staff Sergeant to Captain for his leadership and heroism during the battle from December 5–11, 1942.
 His daring attack turned the tide of the Buna advance by separating the enemy-held Buna Mission from the Buna village.
 This same action resulted in his first DSC award.
 Bottcher became a U.S. citizen in New Guinea in December 1943.

 Early years

-Herman Bottcher was born in Landsberg, Prussia, Germany.
+Herman Bottcher was born in Landsberg, Kingdom of Prussia, German Empire.
 He was orphaned at an early age: his mother died while he was a toddler and his father was killed during World War I. He was raised by his father's brother, George Bottcher.
 He trained as a cabinetmaker and carpenter and studied architecture in Germany before immigrating to Australia following his uncle.
 In 1931, Herman Bottcher emigrated to the United States via Australia and lived in San Francisco.
 During the Great Depression, Bottcher was a student at San Francisco State College and studied Sociology, applying for American citizenship in 1933 in a procedure of the time referred to as "first papers".